I hardly doubt I’m alone when I say, “I HATE the humidity!”

-Similarly, the bearded dragon also has a bit of a tricky relationship with humidity, needing it to fall in a very specific range in order to remain happy and healthy.
+Similarly, the bearded dragon also has a bit of a tricky relationship with humidity.
+The bearded dragon humidity must fall in a very specific range in order to make your beardie happy and healthy.

-So, if you fear the measurements in your dragon’s tank might be off, just keep reading to discover how you can lower the humidity in a bearded dragon’s tank!
+So, if you fear the measurements in your dragon’s tank might be off, just keep reading to discover how to lower the humidity in a bearded dragon tank!

 In short, you’re always going to want to start by actually measuring the humidity level in your dragon’s tank!

 Invest in a good hygrometer and take a couple of readings throughout the day and night to establish a clear idea of what the humidity is like in your dragon’s tank at all times.

 If you do determine that the humidity is too high, consider whether it is because of the environment in the cage itself or that of the entire room.

 Depending on what you can attribute the humidity to… you’ll have a couple of options moving forward.

 In This Article

 What Should the Bearded Dragon Humidity Be?

 Bearded dragons humidity level should be between 30% and 40% in their vivarium to thrive.